monolithed/grunt-init-user/README.md

 *(Windows users, see the [documentation](http://gruntjs.com/project-scaffolding) for the correct destination directory path)*

-## grunt-transform task
-_Run this task with the `grunt polyfiller` command._

-Task targets, files and options may be specified according to the grunt [Configuring tasks](http://gruntjs.com/configuring-tasks) guide.

 ### Usage

 At the command-line, cd into an empty directory, run this command and follow the prompts.